faberNovel/heart/modules/heart-dareboost/README.md

-# ⚠️ This package is deprecated since the Dareboost service stopped working on January 2023.
+# ⚠️ This package is deprecated since the Dareboost service stopped working in January 2023.

 # Heart Dareboost